kalo37/NSSD-app/README.md

 The Lantern uses Bonsai ElasticSearch (via the [Python ElasticSearch Client](http://elasticsearch-py.readthedocs.io/en/master/)) to identify potential risk factors relating to school violence based on indexed text documents.
 Management of the ElasticSearch index and associated documents can be found in [this](https://github.com/NoSchoolViolence/search-app-documents) repository.

 Persistence is managed with a Heroku Postgres instance through [SQLAlchemy](https://www.sqlalchemy.org/).

+## Methodology
+The Lantern estimates the relevance of each of several forms of school violence to a given context in several steps:
+1. Tag text documents pertinent to school violence with relevant forms of school violence
+1. Index documents and associated tags in ElasticSearch
+1. Context is specified as a search string (e.g., "failing school", "heavy drug usage") via a form in the web application
+1. Identify a subset of documents relevant to the context search string
+1. Count violence tags across the relevant subset of documents
+1. Normalize violence tag frequencies against their frequencies over all documents
+1. Display the resulting tag-specific relevance scores in the web application